 The “Coherent Structures,” or “Co/Struc System,” also developed based on Propst’s research, was first marketed in 1971 for use in hospitals and other health and science settings.
 Co/Struc was replaced as the company’s health and science product by Action Environments in 1981.

-A modular seating group know as "Chadwick Seating" was designed by Don Chadwick and introduced in 1974.
-Based on five different forms of upholstered foam seating, Chadwick Seating could be configured in nearly any free-flowing, continurous shape.
+A modular seating group known as "Chadwick Seating" was designed by Don Chadwick and introduced in 1974.
+Based on five different forms of upholstered foam seating, Chadwick Seating could be configured in nearly any free-flowing, continuous shape.
 In 1976 Herman Miller began production of William Stumpf's Ergon Chair for use in offices.
-The company's next generationof ergonomically designed chairs came with the "Equa Chair" in 1984.
+The company's next generation of ergonomically designed chairs came with the "Equa Chair" in 1984.
 The "Aeron Chair," introduced in 1994, was produced in multiple sizes to fit the demographics of office workers.

 In 1936 the logo changed to all upper-case letters with the words “HERMAN MILLER” printed above and twice as large as ”FURNITURE COMPANY” below.
 Irving Harper, under the direction of George Nelson, conceived the current stylized capital “M” trademark, which looks like two sloping triangles, in 1946.
 Nelson also initiated the use of the company’s distinctive “Herman Miller red.”

-Charles Eames Charles Ormond Eames Jr., born in 1907, and his wife Bernice Alexandra "Ray" Kaiser Eames, born in 1912, were an American design team that made iconic furniture and architecture.
+Charles and Ray Eames Charles Ormond Eames Jr., (1907-1978) and Bernice Alexandra "Ray" Kaiser Eames (1912-1988) were a married American design team that made iconic furniture and architecture.
 They are famous for the Eames Lounge chair.
-Charles passed away in 1978 and his wife passed in 1988.